 Naturist Legacy is itself the legacy of Crocus Grove Sun Club, which for 40 years was Manitoba, Canada's premiere nudist club.
 Unfortunately, the club did not own the property which it had called home for decades.
 That property was sold in 2006 to new owners who unexpectedly closed it to nudist use in April of 2010.
 Suddenly left without a home, Crocus Grove Sun Club's executive board immediately held an emergency brainstorming session from which emerged the concept that would become Naturist Legacy (see "About Naturist Legacy").I was an active participant in that brainstorming session.
 Landed social nudism in Manitoba was then quite literally on the brink of extinction.
 We introduced this new concept — The Legacy Project — to Crocus Grove Sun Club members and others at a meeting held on May 2, 2010.
 It received nearly unanimous support from attendees!

 The Legacy Project would become Naturist Legacy Inc., and I would become its first president.
-When I resigned from the board of directors four years later on July 1, 2014, a thriving community of active social nudists had fully re-established themselves on new land of their own and were, by almost every measure, enjoying remarkable success!
+Four years later, a thriving community of active social nudists had fully re-established themselves on new land of their own and were, by almost every measure, enjoying remarkable success!

 • Promises made by leadership had been kept.How was all of this achieved?